Jefte-Felipe/Jefte-Felipe/README.md

 # 👋 Hi there

-I am Jefte Felipe, a passionate Android developer and technology enthusiast.
-Currently, I work as a Mid-level Android Developer at LUBY. </br>
+I am a software developer with over 3 years of experience in Android application development.  </br>
-With over 5 years of experience in the field, I have had the opportunity to work on various exciting projects and explore different technologies.
+I have actively contributed to the creation of various apps released on the Play Store, which are used by thousands of users.</br>
+I have a strong passion for mobile development.

 # 🚀 Expertise
 Passionate about crafting interactive and intuitive user experiences, I am a specialist in Android mobile development, blending design patterns and best practices.
-With nearly 4 years devoted to refining my skills in Android technologies, I have played a decisive role in the teams I've been a part of, developing system guidelines and upholding the highest standards of mobile performance.
+With nearly 3 years devoted to refining my skills in Android technologies, I have played a decisive role in the teams I've been a part of, developing system guidelines and upholding the highest standards of mobile performance.

 # ⚡Technologies
   ![Kotlin](https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white)